jfloff/mac-developer-setup/general_settings.md

 If you find yourself trying to open a dotfile via terminal, and doing this: ```open .bashrc```; then this might be the tip for you.
 The best assign your favorite editor to all plain text files.
 For example (for Atom):
 ```
-defaults write com.apple.LaunchServices LSHandlers -array-add '{LSHandlerContentType=public.plain-text;LSHandlerRoleAll=com.sublimetext.3;}'
+defaults write com.apple.LaunchServices LSHandlers -array-add '{LSHandlerContentType=public.plain-text;LSHandlerRoleAll=com.github.atom;}'
 ```

-Replace XXXX with your editor's string.
+Replace ```com.github.atom``` with your editor's string.
 This can be found in the app's Info.plist.
 Right click the app in question and click on *Show package contents > Open Contents-> open Info.plist*.
 Locate the key `CFBundleIdentifier` the string value below is the string in question.

-For me, this changed the defaults for both Finder, and

-$ open ~/.bashrc